-About the Author:Rabbi Dani Staum, LMSW is the Rabbi of Kehillat New Hempstead and the Social Worker at Yeshiva Bais Hachinuch in Monsey.
-He can be reached at firstname.lastname@example.org.
-Or visit him online at www.stamtorah.info.
+About the Author:Rabbi Dani Staum, LMSW is the Rabbi of Kehillat New Hempstead in Monsey NY.
+He is also Guidance Counselor/Rebbe in ASHAR and Yeshiva Bais Hachinuch.
+His website is www.stamtorah.info.
+He can be reached at email@example.com.

 If you don't see your comment after publishing it, refresh the page.

 Our comments section is intended for meaningful responses and debates in a civilized manner.
 We ask that you respect the fact that we are a religious Jewish website and avoid inappropriate language at all cost.

 If you promote any foreign religions, gods or messiahs, lies about Israel, anti-Semitism, or advocate violence (except against terrorists), your permission to comment may be revoked.